deep-wu/deep-wu.github.io/index.md

 ---

 ## 📌 Recent News
-- **Feb 2025**:  Our paper *DMatch: Distinguish Confusing Classes with Unlabeled Data for Semi-Supervised Learning* has been accepted by [ IEEE Transactions on Multimedia]!
+- **Feb 2025**:  Our paper *Domain Adaptation via Feature Disentanglement for Cross-Domain Image Classification* has been accepted by [ Pattern Recognition Jouranl]!

 - **Feb 2025**: Serving as a reviewer for [T-PAMI Journal].

 - **Jan 2025**:  Our paper *ILENet: Illumination-Modulated Laplacian-Pyramid Enhancement Network for low-light object detection* has been accepted by [ Expert Systems With Applications Journal]!

-- **Jan 2025**: Our paper *Domain Adaptation via Feature Disentanglement for Cross-Domain Image Classification* has been accepted by [ Pattern Recognition Jouranl]!

 - **Jan 2025**: Serving as a reviewer for [IJCV Journal].